 When to fly:

-To see the very best of the city, the ideal times of the year to book your flights are during the months of March, April and October.
+To see the very best of the city, the ideal times of the year to book flights to Bologna are during the months of March, April and October.
 Temperatures are still pleasant at these times and the pavement cafes which adorn the city streets are alive with people watching the world go by.
 In May Bologna sees an array of unusual and exciting automobiles bless the city’s streets in the famous Mille Miglia.
 The car models that race are limited to the year of 1975 with contestants competing from Italy and beyond.
-August is not a recommended time to book airline tickets; the prices may be at their cheapest but the majority of the city's shops are closed for the summer holidays.
-The months of January and February are the best months to find cheap flights to the city.
-The average daily temperature is fairly cool, although the skies often remain pleasantly cloudless and blue.
+Although august has many cheap flights to Bologna, a visit is not recommended during this time because although prices may be at their lowest, the majority of the city's shops are closed for the summer holidays.
+Therefore, the months of January and February are the best months to book a cheap flight to the city.
+During this time the average daily temperature is fairly cool, but the skies often remain pleasantly cloudless and blue.
 At the end of January, the Bologna Fair centre hosts and unmissable event for modern and contemporary art enthusiasts.
 Arte Fiera is a culturally rich programme of exhibits and events that is displayed throughout the city’s museums and public venues.

 Getting around Bologna